 Note: You still need to be in possession of a valid China visa or travel document no matter how you choose to get to China.

-Sleeper train tickets and how to buy them
+Where and how to buy tickets

 Currently, both the Beijing and Shanghai sleeper trains only depart once each per day, four days a week, from Friday to Monday.
 Both depart from HK West Kowloon Station, easily accessed via Hong Kong’s MTR network or by bus/taxi.
 The train to Beijing leaves at 6:24 p.m. and arrives at 6:53 a.m. at Beijingxi (Beijing West Station).
 Meanwhile, the Shanghai train departs at 7:49 p.m., and arrives at 6:45 a.m. at Shanghai Hongqiao (connected to Hongqiao International Airport).